-One of a family of four boys and one girl, Andrew spent his teen years in Horsham in western Victoria and in Adelaide, mostly playing backyard cricket.
-He did manage to fit in school attendance as well at Horsham State and High Schools, and later at Concordia College in Adelaide.
+Andrew spent his teen years in Horsham in western Victoria and in Adelaide, mostly playing backyard cricket.
+He also managed to fit in school attendance at Horsham State and High Schools, and later at Concordia College in Adelaide.

 His theological studies began at Luther Seminary in 1969 and concluded in 1978.
 In the middle of this period he worked for three years at what is now the Queensland University of Technology, beginning a happy relationship with the Sunshine State that continues to this day.
 He had five years as parish pastor at Moree in north-west New South Wales where he experienced the warmth of God’s country people and learnt a lot as well.

 In 1984 he began twenty-three years as chaplain, teacher and religious education coordinator in Lutheran schools on the Sunshine Coast, Gold Coast and in Cairns.
 It was on Cape York that he was able to work closely with Aboriginal and Torres Strait Islander people at Peace Lutheran College, Wontulp-Bi-Buya College and within church communities.
 He counts this as one of the greatest privileges of his life.
 During his time in school ministry Andrew was led into study and practice of adult learning and teaching, a development that was instrumental in him ultimately being called into a role with ALC.
 Two years of leave-of-absence from the ministry (2007–8) allowed him to follow another passion, teaching English as a second language to adults in Cairns language schools.